Welcome to our website

 Prior to the formation of this organisation, Edinburgh was served by a charity called The One o’Clock Gun and Time Ball Association.
 Regrettably this former charity was dissolved some years ago due to a lack of ongoing funding.
 A residual website of this former charity is still resident on the web.
 However, all up to date information will be on this site and in our blog.

-The One o’ Clock Gun Association was founded by Staff Sergeant McKay.
+The One o’ Clock Gun Association was proposed by Staff Sergeant McKay.
 It has been revived by the members who have a fascination for the history and heritage of Edinburgh.
 It was the current members who made virtually all of the contributions to the former Association website and who will be contributing to this site.
 The Association can be contacted using the form at the foot of this page.

 We give an image of Calton Hill above.
 It was while working here as Astronomer Royal for Scotland that Charles Piazzi Smyth created both time services for Edinburgh.